gma/2025.pyconuk.org/src/venue.md

 - **Manchester Oxford Road** – a **10-minute walk** to Contact Theatre, or **3 minutes by taxi**
 - **Manchester Victoria** – approximately **30 minutes by public transport** or **15–20 minutes by taxi**

+If travelling by bus, see our [tips on using Manchester's buses][buses].

 ### By Car

 **Contact Theatre does not have public parking**.
 The adjacent car park is for **permit holders only**, but Contact Theatre recommend: